greenboxal/doggohub/doc/integration/auth0.md

 1. Change `YOUR_AUTH0_CLIENT_SECRET` to the client secret from the Auth0 Console page from step 5.

-1. Save the file and [reconfigure GitLab](../administration/restart_gitlab.md) for the changes to take effect.
+1. Save the file and [reconfigure DoggoHub](../administration/restart_doggohub.md) for the changes to take effect.

 On the sign in page there should now be an Auth0 icon below the regular sign in form.
 Click the icon to begin the authentication process.
-Auth0 will ask the user to sign in and authorize the GitLab application.
-If everything goes well the user will be returned to GitLab and will be signed in.
+Auth0 will ask the user to sign in and authorize the DoggoHub application.
+If everything goes well the user will be returned to DoggoHub and will be signed in.